larryyueli/okshell/README.md

     $ ok replace "good" with "great" in all txt files

 When you are in CONFIG mode occasionally, you want to run some administrative tasks.
-Just type `ok` twice
+Just type `ok` twice, for example

-    $ ok ok some administrative commands
+    $ ok ok verbose off

 To see a list of the administrative commands, do